• Menu

 In January and February, the park hosts events including a moonlight ski and snowshoe at Morefield Campground.
 Some years the snow lies deep; other years, the lack of snow canceled events.

 Check winter trail conditions here, and check the park website for updates on weather-dependent events.
-A moonlight snowshoe & ski event has been announced for Friday, January 6, at the Morefield Campground trails from 6 pm until 10 pm (free and open to all ages).
+A moonlight snowshoe & ski event is typically held in early January at the Morefield Campground trails from 6 pm until 10 pm (free and open to all ages).
 Day visitors can check out snowshoes for free at the Visitor Center or the Chapin Mesa Archeological Museum.

 4. Explore the Archaeology of Winter